Cervator/KubicValheim/README.md

 You can take backups by either snapshotting the disk that's backing the Valheim persistent volume, copying the game files, or both.
 For instance in a terminal with `kubectl` configured, with the name of the Valheim pod handy, and in a directory you want to download the files to:

-* `kubectl cp valheim-server-4-0:/home/steam/.config/unity3d/IronGate/Valheim/worlds_local/Dedicated.db Dedicated.db -n kgh`
+* `kubectl cp valheim-server-3-0:/home/steam/.config/unity3d/IronGate/Valheim/worlds_local/Dedicated.db Dedicated.db -n kgs`
-* `kubectl cp valheim-server-4-0:/home/steam/.config/unity3d/IronGate/Valheim/worlds_local/Dedicated.fwl Dedicated.fwl -n kgh`
+* `kubectl cp valheim-server-3-0:/home/steam/.config/unity3d/IronGate/Valheim/worlds_local/Dedicated.fwl Dedicated.fwl -n kgs`

 Another approach that's particularly helpful if you are juggling multiple servers and leave some offline and don't want to bring a game world live just to be able to get to the files normally is instead just using a utility pod mapped to just the persistent volume.
 Example: